uwejacobs/owm-weather/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP OWM Weather is a powerful weather plugin for WordPress, based on the Open Weather Map API.
+OWM Weather is a powerful weather plugin for WordPress, based on the Open Weather Map API.
 It uses a custom post types and shortcodes, and much more.

 == Description ==

-<strong><b>WP OWM Weather</b> is derived from the discontinued plugin WP Cloudy.
+<strong><b>OWM Weather</b> is derived from the discontinued plugin WP Cloudy.
 It uses many of the same settings but is completely separate.<strong>

 <hr>

-WP OWM Weather is a flexible and easy to use weather plugin that allows the creation of unlimited different weathers using Custom Post Types and the Open Weather Map API.
+OWM Weather is a flexible and easy to use weather plugin that allows the creation of unlimited different weathers using Custom Post Types and the Open Weather Map API.

 Create a weather, select your location, choose the data and customize the look-and-feel with a few clicks.